 The final phrase of the initial doxology in Amos 4:13, following three cosmogonic expressions, exalts God: “וְדֹרֵךְ עַל בָּמֳתֵי אָרֶץ”.
 Based on the old translations of the Hebrew Bible, the lexeme במתי in this phrase is commonly interpreted as “heights,” rather than its literal meaning “back,” implying that the poet extols God for treading upon the heights of the earth.
 However, this interpretation lacks support both etymologically and contextually.

 In biblical Hebrew, the phrase דר"ך על במה—treading upon the back (of)—commonly signifies the triumph of the victor over his defeated rival.
-For instance, the victory of the Israelites is vividly expressed in Deut 33 through the imagery of treading upon the backs of their enemies: “Your enemies shall come cringing before you, and you shall tread (תִדְרֹךְ) upon their backs (בָּמוֹתֵימוֹבמותימו).”
+For instance, the victory of the Israelites is vividly expressed in Deut 33 through the imagery of treading upon the backs of their enemies: “Your enemies shall come cringing before you, and you shall tread (תִדְרֹךְ) upon their backs (בָּמוֹתֵימוֹ).”
 Additional verses referencing this victorious gesture describe it in relation to the enemy’s neck (“Come forward and place your feet on the necks of these kings”; Josh 10:24) or focus on the victor’s feet (“Because of the enemies that encompassed him, until YHWH had placed them under the soles of his feet”; 1 Kgs 5:17).
 Similar references can be found in ancient Near Eastern literature and iconography, involving both gods and humans.
 For example, the Egyptian king Senwosret I is extolled by Sinuhe as the one who was made to smite the Asiatics and to trample (r ptpt) on the sandcrossers (lines B 72–73).
 Enuma Eliš also depicts Marduk trampling (izziz) on the corpse of Tiamtu (IV 104), and treading (ikbus) on her lower parts (IV 129), just before creating the world from her organs.

 A striking parallel to the scene in Enuma Eliš can be observed in Job 9:8–9.
-In this doxological passage, the poet exalts YHWH for treading upon the back of the sea, and this is embedded in cosmogonic phrases: “(He) who alone stretches out the heavens and treads upon the back of (the) sea (וְדוֹרֵךְ עַל בָּמֳתֵי יָםודורך על במתי ים); who makes (the) Bear and Orion, Pleiades and the constellation of the South.”
+In this doxological passage, the poet exalts YHWH for treading upon the back of the sea, and this is embedded in cosmogonic phrases: “(He) who alone stretches out the heavens and treads upon the back of (the) sea (וְדוֹרֵךְ עַל בָּמֳתֵי יָם); who makes (the) Bear and Orion, Pleiades and the constellation of the South.”
 The depiction of the submission of Rahab’s aides’ in verse 13 reinforces the interpretation of Job 9:8–9 as referring to the victorious gesture of YHWH at the end of his battle against the sea.
 Another reference appears in Hab 3:15, at the end of a hymn: “You trod on the sea (דָּרַכְתָּ בַיָּם) with your horses, churning the mighty waters.”
 These citations demonstrate that YHWH’s victorious gesture upon conquering the sea was well-known among Israelite poets.

 The close similarity between the doxological phrases in Job 9:8–9 and the doxologies of Amos, both in content and wording, has been widely noted.
 This is especially evident in the phrases “(He) who makes … Orion and the Pleiades” and “(He) who treads upon the back of…” For convenience, Fig. 1 presents these verses side by side: